This post may contain affiliate links. Please read my disclosure policy.

 - 1 jalapeño pepper seeds removed and diced

 - 1/2 teaspoon dried oregano

 - 1/4 teaspoon black pepper

 - 1/2 teaspoon kosher salt

-Add the garlic and jalapeño pepper and cook until fragrant, about a minute.
+- Add the garlic, jalapeño pepper, and black beans, cooking and stirring until fragrant, about a minute.

 - Push veggies to one side of the pan and add the shrimp to the other side.
 Cook and stir until shrimp are pink, about 5 minutes.

 - Add grape tomatoes, fresh basil and water and cook another minute.
 Squeeze lime juice over all, stir, and serve with more fresh basil and lime wedges, if desired.